 Table 30.
-Most common fall from the same level by type and source combination of injuries in Waste

-Collection, ranked by intervention priority.
+Most common fall from the same level by type and source combination of injuries in Waste Collection, ranked by intervention priority.

 Description PIP Rank

 Slipped on ice or gravel 1

 Fell while dumping garbage or recycling 2

 Slipped on ice or water while near truck 3

 Slipped onto or against truck 4

 PIP prioritizes injury types by ranking three important factors and averaging.
 The PIP ranks the count of injuries, (e.g., fall from elevation, struck by), and the number of time-loss days.
-Highest time-loss =, Highest medical contends the symbols, when available. the type ost = O,
+Highest time-loss =, Highest medical count of claims = are noted with these symbols, when available.